 My ex-husband now lives in Texas but I have a child support order in Illinois.
 Do I have to go to Texas to have the child support order enforced or obtain a new one?

-No. Under federal law all states enact uniform interstate laws, such as UIFSA (the so called Uniform Interstate Family Support Act).
+No. Under federal law all states have enacted the Uniform Interstate Family Support Act.
 Withholding can be used to enforce a support order in another state.

 Is there a law that makes it a Federal crime if one does not pay child support if the child lives in another state?